safestak-keith/peckr/README.md

-﻿# DiagnosticsMonitor (peckr)
+﻿# peckr
-Diagnomon is a .NET Global Tool and console app to periodically monitor logs/metrics from a range of sources at a specified polling interval.
+Peckr is a .NET Global Tool and console app to periodically monitor logs/metrics from a range of sources at a specified polling interval.
 It can run endlessly, for a specified duration or terminate upon a success/failure condition.
 Optionally, it can also push all retrieved logs/metrics out to a range of supported sinks.

 ## Install the .NET Core Global Tool
 ```bash
 dotnet tool install -g peckr
 ```
-The command above will install diagnomon as a global tool available as part of the system's path.
+The command above will install peckr as a global tool available as part of the system's path.

 ## Running the .NET Core Global Tool
 ### Usage Overview